gatesx/Acer-v3-371-547H-OC-EFI-i5-5200u/README.md

 ### Enter the system prompts abnormal shutdown

 At this time, MacOS has actually started.
 You need to close<br>

+## Update logs
+## 2022.1.17
+Add a card reader drivers , and the system information is already recognizavle , but there isn't card to test.

 ---
 ![Wechat](https://user-images.githubusercontent.com/84220224/149635235-3f295841-d2cf-4579-b2a7-00b5345ff77e.jpg)